intuit-archive/ReplayZero/README.md

 ### Security

 The AWS SDK provides in-transit encryption for API transactions (like the Kinesis `PutRecord` API used to send telemetry).
 However, Kinesis messages are by default unencrypted at rest while waiting to be consumed from the stream (24 hours by default).
 Kinesis does offer Server-Side Encryption (SSE) which can be enabled with a default or custom KMS master key.

+We recommend enabling Kinesis SSE so that your telemetry logs will not be visible until it is consumed by whatever Kinesis consumer you implement.
+When provided a valid stream name and IAM role, Replay Zero will call the `kinesis:DescribeStream` API and log a warning if SSE is disabled for that stream (but will still record + send data to the stream).

 See the AWS docs on [Kinesis SSE](https://docs.aws.amazon.com/streams/latest/dev/getting-started-with-sse.html) to learn more.

 ## Developing